jakeswenson/scm-record/README.md

 ## Keyboard Controls

-`scm-record` provides a rich set of keyboard shortcuts for efficient navigation and selection.
+`syntax-diff-editor` provides a rich set of keyboard shortcuts for efficient navigation and selection.
 Key bindings include:

 - **Navigation**: `j/k` (or arrow keys) for up/down, `h/l` for in/out of hierarchy
 - **Selection**: `Space` to toggle, `Enter` to toggle and advance, `a` for select/deselect all